md-rubel/shopping-list/README.md

 # Simple React-Native App Named: _Shopping List_

-This is _practise project_ for iOS app development course.
+This is _practise project_ for React Native course.

 **What I have learned here:**